What is retinitis pigmentosa?

 It’s important to ask your ophthalmologist to talk you through the tests and the results at each stage.
 None of the tests are painful but they can take a long time and be repetitive.

 Examination of the retina will require drops that dilate the pupil and may leave your vision blurry for a few hours after.

 You may have photographs taken of your retina using a special camera, sometimes using fluorescein dye.
 The yellow fluorescein dye is injected into a vein in your arm to show up changes in your retina that are not visible using normal photography.

 Visual field test

-A visual field test checks whether your peripheral vision has been affected.
-You look straight ahead at a particular point in a bowl-shaped screen in a darkened room.
-Each time you spot dots of light you click a button.
-The test takes about 10 minutes for each eye and tests what you notice to the sides, above and below when you are looking straight ahead.
+You look straight ahead at a particular point in a bowl-shaped screen in a darkened room, and each time you spot dots of light you click a button.
+A visual field test usually takes less than 10 minutes for each eye.

 Colour vision test